Taking the Journey to Adaptive Tech

 Managing Legacy Applications – The Elephant in the Room

 Thought leaders from IT Lab, Content and Code, Haulfryn Group and SAS talked about the shift from bespoke applications to an app economy.
-A range of technologies was discussed, including intelligent edge, PowerApps and AI.
+They discussed several technologies, including intelligent edge, PowerApps and AI.

 The panel also explored the importance of the user experience and user engagement.
 "It’s about putting that usability and functionality in the hands of the users when they most need it,” said Dan Coleby, IT Lab's Director of Business Performance and Consulting.